 ML technology does have a natural place in event log monitoring and analysis though.
 Algorithms can comb through log archives to create an understanding of operations and to establish a baseline reading of ‘normal operations’.
 Every new incoming log is then processed and compared, refining the ML algorithm and understanding of your operations.

 This baselining process is extremely important because it prepares your SIEM platform to deal with known and unknown issues.
 Incoming events and alerts are individually compared to the established baseline to confirm they are within the established parameters of normality.

-When an anomaly is detected, an ML-enabled SIEM like Microsoft Azure Sentinel will raise an issue with the security team automatically.
-Because it uses a baseline built from your own system activity, Azure Sentinel does not rely on known patterns or signatures to detect threats.
+When an anomaly is detected, an ML-enabled SIEM like Microsoft Sentinel will raise an issue with the security team automatically.
+Because it uses a baseline built from your own system activity, Microsoft Sentinel does not rely on known patterns or signatures to detect threats.
 This is how the platform can detect unknown threats and help your security team to shorten the mean time to detection (MTTD).